ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 This document describes a protocol for tunneling UDP to a server acting as a UDP-specific proxy over HTTP.
 UDP tunnels are commonly used to create an end-to-end virtual connection, which can then be secured using QUIC
 {{!QUIC=RFC9000}} or another protocol running over UDP.
-Unlike CONNECT, the UDP proxy itself is identified with an absolute URL containing the traffic's destination.
+Unlike the HTTP CONNECT method, the UDP proxy itself is identified with an absolute URL containing the traffic's destination.
 Clients generate those URLs using a URI Template
 {{!TEMPLATE=RFC6570}}, as described in {{client-config}}.

 This protocol supports all existing versions of HTTP by using HTTP Datagrams